This endpoint allows you to reply to emails received through Inbound,

 Always ensure the

-domain is verified in your account before attempting to send replies.2
+from domain is verified in your account before attempting to send replies.2

 Include both text and HTML